Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 Braid and monofilament line are both popular choices for topwater fishing.
-Some fisherman like braid for the extra strength and minimal stretch for a hook set.
+Some fisherman like braid for the extra strength and minimal stretch for a faster hook set.
 I use monofilament, mostly because I fish a lot with slip bobbers, and I find that mono works better for me with those bobbers.

 In particular, the line I've always used is Trilene XL monofilament (low visibility).
 This fishing line is versatile, inexpensive, and works great for several different types of baits, including topwater.
 I use both 6-lb and 8-lb test fishing line.
 With the drag set right, I can reel huge bass in without a break off.

 Is the Rebel Pop-R Worth Adding to your Tackle Box?